Subdivision 1. Authorization. Any employer responsible for compensation may insure the risk in any manner authorized by law.

 Subd.
 4. Gross misdemeanor.
 In addition to being subject to the penalty prescribed in subdivision 3, any employer willfully and intentionally failing to comply with the provisions of subdivision 2 is guilty of a gross misdemeanor.

-The commissioner of finance, as custodian of the fund, has a cause of action for all money paid out or to be paid out if the political subdivisions or association of subdivisions fail to meet a repayment schedule which the commissioner of finance establishes at the time the request for indemnification is granted.
+The state treasurer, as custodian of the fund, has a cause of action for all money paid out or to be paid out if the political subdivisions or association of subdivisions fail to meet a repayment schedule which the treasurer establishes at the time the request for indemnification is granted.

 Subd.
 6. Financial statements.
 No employer shall be required to provide financial statements certified by an "independent certified public accountant" or "certified public accountant" as a condition of approval for group self-insurance.